Melwin-Bruun/Lab3Security/README.md

 ## About

-Lab3Security is an ASP.NET Core web application that provides security-related functionality, including authentication and role management.
+Lab3Security is a school project and an ASP.NET Core web application that provides security-related functionality, including authentication and role management.
 It utilizes ASP.NET Core Identity for user authentication and authorization.

 ## Features